cocos/cocos-docs/en/asset/index.md

 ## Asset Manager

-For the section about asset management at runtime, please refer to [Asset Manager](asset-manager.md).
+For the section about asset management at runtime, please refer to the [Asset Manager](asset-manager.md) documentation.